Mandana Dayani: Early career

 Dayani began her career as a corporate attorney at Paul Hastings.
 She then became a talent agent representing celebrities and fashion designers, including fashion stylist Rachel Zoe.
-This led her to later become head of the company, Rachel Zoe, Inc., which included The Rachel Zoe Collection, The Zoe Report, Rachel Zoe Ventures, The Curateur, and a producer and regular on her show, The Rachel Zoe Project (2008–2013).
+This led her to later become head of the company Rachel Zoe, Inc., which included The Rachel Zoe Collection, The Zoe Report, Rachel Zoe Ventures, The Curateur, and a producer and regular on her reality television series, The Rachel Zoe Project (2008–2013).

-Dayani was chief brand officer of an online marketplace for estate sales named Everything But The House and the executive producer of its show on HGTV.
+Dayani was chief brand officer of an online marketplace for estate sales named Everything But The House, and the executive producer of its show on HGTV.

 Business ventures

+Dayani was chief brand officer of an online marketplace for estate sales named Everything But The House.
+From May 2021 to December 2022, she was the president of Archewell, the media and philanthropic company founded by Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
+During this time, she played a significant role in the couple's business dealings with Spotify and Netflix.

 I Am a Voter

-During New York Fashion Week in late 2018, Dayani co-founded I Am a Voter, a nonpartisan organization aimed at educating and mobilizing voters, which has been promoted by celebrities and athletes.
+During New York Fashion Week in late 2018, Dayani co-founded "I Am a Voter," a nonpartisan organization aimed at educating and mobilizing voters, which has been promoted by celebrities and athletes.
 The organization was co-founded by more than 30 women and the Creative Artists Agency.
-A social media campaign headed by the organization involved having actors meet with their former costars, including actors from Will & Grace, Friends, and Iron Man and The Avengers.
+A social media campaign headed by the organization involved having actors meet with their former costars, including actors from Will & Grace, Friends, Iron Man, and The Avengers.

-Ahead of the 2024 US presidential election, the organization announced a merger with the voter registration organization HeadCount to consolidate resources.
+Ahead of the 2024 US presidential election, the organization announced a merger with the nonpartisan voter registration organization HeadCount to consolidate resources.

 Archewell

 From May 2021 to December 2022, she was the president of Archewell, the media and philanthropic company founded by Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
-During this time, she played a significant role in the couple's business dealings with Spotify and Netflix.
 She stepped down from the position in December 2022, shortly before the release of Archewell's Netflix documentary.

-The Calanet Foundation

-Dayani founded The Calanet Foundation to support initiatives aimed at combating antisemitism and fostering Jewish community engagement.
-Through the foundation, she launched One Mitzvah A Day, a bipartisan initiative encouraging Jewish Americans and allies to engage in daily acts of gratitude and advocacy, and Our CampUs United, an online platform co-founded with Yasmeen Ohebsion to provide Jewish college students with resources to address antisemitism on campuses.